Skip to main content

 Why did you want to do an apprenticeship with Canal & River Trust?

-When the traineeship finished those of us on the scheme were offered an apprenticeship and I jumped at the opportunity.
-As a Heritage Trainee, I realised the importance of the work the Trust did and how vital and needed it was.
+I joined the Trust back in 2014 as a Waterways Heritage Trainee, coming in with effectively no practical skill and no real prior construction knowledge.
+I then progressed on to a construction apprenticeship and I realised the importance of the work the Trust did and how vital and needed it was.
 But also, and probably most importantly for me, I'd discovered that I really like the work and the Trust as a whole.

 What kind of work did you get involved in as an apprentice?